 Value Chain Management

 Cooperation from our suppliers and business partners is essential to ensure high-quality services and products and earn the trust of society.
-To fulfill the SECOM Group’s social responsibility and to grow sustainably, we recognize the necessity to cooperate with the entire value chain, including suppliers and business partners, to work on solving CSR issues such as organizational governance, fair operating practices, human rights and labor practices, consumer issues, and environment.
+To fulfill the SECOM Group’s social responsibility and grow sustainably, we recognize the importance of cooperating with the entire value chain, including suppliers and business partners, to work on solving CSR issues such as organizational governance, fair operating practices, human rights and labor practices, consumer issues, and the environment.

-Therefore, we have established the SECOM Group CSR Guidelines for Suppliers to provide guidelines and concepts on CSR in SECOM.
+We have formulated the SECOM Group CSR Guidelines for Suppliers, which states SECOM’s policies and concepts on CSR.
 We work together with our suppliers and business partners to fulfill our CSR.

 Main CSR initiatives among the value chain

-In order to promote CSR among the value chain and contribute to the resolution of social imperatives, SECOM implements the following initiatives while obtaining understanding and cooperation from our suppliers and business partners.
+In order to promote CSR among the value chain and contribute to solving social issues, SECOM implements the following initiatives while obtaining understanding and cooperation from our suppliers and business partners.

 - Formulating the SECOM Group CSR Guidelines for Suppliers and conducting CSR surveys of suppliers

-- Assessment and reduction of the amount of CO2 emissions (Scope 1, 2, 3) throughout the entire value chain via cooperation with suppliers
+- Assessing and reducing the amount of CO2 emissions (Scope 1, 2, 3) throughout the entire value chain via cooperation with suppliers

-- Strengthening relationships with subcontractors involved in the facilities management business
+- Strengthening relationships with partner companies involved in the facilities management business

-Additionally, we held a variety of training and education on compliance for managers at overseas group companies.
-Contents included compliance with laws in each country, prevention of bribes, information management.
+Additionally, we offer various forms of training and education on compliance for managers at overseas Group companies.
+Content includes compliance with laws in each country, prevention of bribes, and information management.

-Moving forward, we will continue to construct fair and healthy partnerships with suppliers and promote CSR.
+Moving forward, we will continue to construct fair and healthy partnerships with suppliers and business partners, and promote CSR.